ans-group/docs.ukfast.co.uk/source/monitoring/dpack/windows.md

 **This section explains how to run a standard Live Optics which allows a collection of up to 7 Days.**

+**LiveOptics was previously named DPACK, it has since changed and has now become LiveOptics**

 1) First create a folder and put the LiveOpticsDotNet4_5.exe in as it will create quite a few files when first started:

 ![Win-DPACK-Folder](files/Windows/liveopticsfolder.PNG)